 Water—Rabbits need a lot more water than similar species.
 So, it is essential to keep fresh water available at all times.

 Owning rabbits as pets requires responsibility.
 Make sure that they are comfortable and happy in their environment.
-To get the most benefit out of your rabbits, look for a good source of information.
 Learn everything you can about rabbit care before you decide if these pets will fit into your lifestyle.